ipython/ipynb/readme.md

     import __2018__6_01_A_Blog_Post

 will find the first file matching `*2018*6?01?A?Blog?Post`.
-Importing `Untitled314519.ipynb` import as
+Importing `Untitled314519.ipynb` could be supported with the query below.

     import __314519